MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/best-practices-for-connecting-to-the-mobile-broadband-network.md

 ---
-title: Best practices for connecting to the mobile broadband network
+title: Best Practices for Connecting to the Mobile Broadband Network
 description: Best practices for connecting to the mobile broadband network ms.date: 04/20/2017
 ---